IuliiaUkrainets/BachelorOppgave2021/client/static/README.md

 Leverage gulp and the flexibility of JavaScript to automate slow, repetitive workflows and compose them into efficient build pipelines. (https://gulpjs.com/)

 ## To run the code in this project
-To run this project use the following commnads which will install the required modules and start live server on port 3000 and sass compiler
+To run this project use the following commands which will install the required modules and start the live server on port 3000 and sass compiler

 ```
 npm install